astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

    > **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the Editor or Admin role.
 For more information on Workspace roles, refer to [Roles and Permissions](/docs/cloud/stable/manage-astronomer/workspace-permissions/).

    ![Name Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-name-service-account.png)

 4. Save the API Key that was generated.
 Depending on your use case, you may want to store this key in an Environment Variable or secret management tool of choice.

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

 ### Create a Service Account via the Astronomer CLI

-To create a Deployment-level Service account via the Astronomer CLI, follow the steps below.
+To create a Deployment-level Service Account via the Astronomer CLI:

 1. Authenticate to the Astronomer CLI by running:
    ```